jmagar/transdock/docs/API.md

 # TransDock API Documentation

-The TransDock backend provides a RESTful API for managing Docker Compose stack migrations using ZFS snapshots.
+The TransDock backend provides a RESTful API for managing Docker Compose stack migrations using ZFS snapshots with full multi-host support.

 ## Base URL